coolnj4/C_textEditor/README.md

 # C_textEditor
-Following a tutorial to make a text editor in C from scratch without using any dependencies
+Following a tutorial to make a text editor in C from scratch without using any dependencies.